Paul Schäfer: Colonia Dignidad

+Early years

-In January 1961 Schäfer surfaced in Chile, where the government at the time, led by conservative President Jorge Alessandri, had granted him permission to create the "Dignidad Beneficent Society" on a farm outside of Parral.
-Schäfer purchased a 4400 acre ranch which he and 10 of his followers began to prepare for his congregation.
+In January 1961, Schäfer and a small group of followers migrated to Chile, where the government at the time, led by conservative President Jorge Alessandri, had granted him permission to create the "Dignidad Beneficent Society" on a farm outside of Parral.
+Schäfer purchased a 3,062 ha ranch, which he and ten followers began preparing for the arrival of the rest of the congregation.
+This would become the core of Colonia Dignidad, which would grow larger in later years with additional land purchases.
 In 1963, 230 members of his congregation traveled to Chile in the first wave of immigrants.
 Another 15 families immigrated in two more waves in 1966 and 1973.
-Schäfer may have been influenced to move to South America by prophecies of William Branham who repeatedly predicted an imminent nuclear war that would devastate the western nations.
-Schäfer founded his new community on principles espoused by William Branham, including anti-communism, and the society gradually evolved into the Colonia Dignidad cult community.
+Schäfer may have been influenced to move to South America by prophecies of William Branham, who repeatedly predicted an imminent nuclear war that would devastate Western nations.